Tickets

 Where is the Veiled Christ located?

-Cristo Velato, or the Veiled Christ, is the centerpiece of the Sansevero Chapel, which is located in the historic center of Naples.
+Cristo Velato, or the Veiled Christ, is the centerpiece of the Sansevero Chapel Museum, which is located in the historic center of Naples.
 You’ll find the sculpture placed at the centre of the nave inside the chapel.

 The story behind the Veiled Christ